KAFUE NATIONAL PARK SAFARI

 Camps in the North Park- Fig Tree, Mapunga, Macbrides, Hippo Camp, Kafue River Lodge, Musekese and Mohzi Camp (the closest campsite to the Busanga Plains) and Kubu Kweena

 CENTRAL KAFUE - offers a great option if time is short or as a stopover before you venture deeper into the park or on your way to Liuwa Plain National Park.
 It is only a 4 hour drive from Lusaka and you are in the heart of the Kafue National Park with excellent game viewing.

-Camps – Mukambi, Ila Safari Lodge, Kasabushi, Pinnon Camp and Mayukuyuku
+Camps – Mukambi, the luxury tented lodge Ila Safari Lodge, Kasabushi, Pinnon Camp and Mayukuyuku

 SOUTH KAFUE NATIONAL PARK